 There are certain circumstances where your SSDI payments will be reduced because you are receiving some other form of public payment.
 For example, if your injury took place at work and you are receiving workers’ compensation benefits, this can lower the amount of SSDI funding you are eligible to receive.
 Other public payments that can lower your SSDI payments include military benefits, government retirement benefits, and state temporary disability benefits.

 The combined amount of SSDI and other public payments that you receive every month cannot be more than 80% of your pre-injury average earnings.
 When your payments reach this number, your SSDI payments will be reduced until you are back under the 80% threshold.
 Private payments, like a private pension or private insurance, do not count against your SSDI.

-Because the rules for receiving multiple public payments can differ from state to state, you should make sure to consult an SSDI lawyer about your claim.
-An SSDI lawyer can give you advice about your application and give you a better idea about your potential payment amount.
+Because the rules for receiving multiple public payments can differ from state to state, you should make sure to consult an Social Security disability lawyer about your claim.
+A Social Security disability lawyer can give you advice about your application and give you a better idea about your potential payment amount.

 Hire an SSDI Lawyer

 When you’re trying to calculate your potential SSDI payment, you should consider consulting a disability lawyer from Harris and Graves, Personal Injury Attorneys.
 Our legal professionals can help you the SSDI application process and can help you understand how your payments will be calculated.
 If your application is denied or your payment amount is lower than you believe it should be, we can help you fight the decision.